tlverse/tlverse-workshops/index.Rmd

 Rachael Phillips is a PhD student in biostatistics, advised by Alan Hubbard and Mark van der Laan.
 She has an MA in Biostatistics, BS in Biology, and BA in Mathematics.
-A student of targeted learning and causal inference, Rachael’s research integrates semiparametric statistical estimation and inference.
-She is motivated by applied projects and some of her current work involves personalized online learning from data streams of vital signs, human-computer interaction, automated machine learning, and developing statistical analysis plans using targeted learning.
+As a student of targeted learning, Rachael integrates causal inference, machine learning, and statistical theory to answer causal questions with statistical confidence.
+She is motivated by issues arising in healthcare, and is especially interested in clinical algorithm frameworks and guidelines.

 ## Reproduciblity with the `tlverse` {#repro}